Odjels/alx-system_engineering-devops/0x01-shell_permissions/README.md

-add execute permission to all subdirectories of the current dire tory create a directory with permission 751 in the working directory changes tge grouo owner to school for the file hello
+add execute permission to all subdirectories of the current dire tory create a directory with permission 751 in the working directory changes tge grouo owner to school for the file hello scriot tgat changes the owner to vincent and grouo owner to staff changes the owner and group owner changes owner from hello to betty scriot that plays the starwars IV episode on terminal